Compliance for Singapore Companies

 The requirement of a business license mainly depends on the type of business you intend to carry out.
 You may or may not require a license.
 If your company needs a license, then you need to apply for it and obtain the authority’s approval before you start the business.
 However, in Singapore only a few types of businesses require a license to operate.

 The requirement of a business license or permit mainly depends on the type of business you intend to carry out in Singapore.
 We as your registered filing agent can apply for them and obtain the authority’s approval before you could start the business activities.

 Financial Record Keeping

-It is mandatory for every company in Singapore to maintain all the accounting and financial records, including the profit and loss account balance sheet.
-These records put forth the financial position of the company.
-These records must be maintained for a period of 5 years.
-The directors have the rights to reopen and inspect the records, at any time.
+It is mandatory for Singaporean companies to regularly update & maintain its accounting and financial records, including the profit and loss account or the balance sheet.
+These records are important as they give info about the financial position of the company.

 Notification of Changes to the Authorities